yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/routing.md

 You can configure antifraud and authentication flows as part of your routing configuration.
 These flows help enhance security and compliance for your payment processing.

+### How to configure antifraud and authentication flows

+When building or editing a route in the Routing section:

+1. After adding a connection or step to your route, click on the step to configure it.
+2. In the step configuration panel, you'll find options for **Antifraud & Authentication** flows.
+3. Select the flow type you want to configure:
+   * **3DS**: Enable 3D Secure authentication to add an extra layer of security for card payments.
+This requires cardholders to complete additional authentication during the payment process.
+   * **Preauth**: Set up pre-authorization flows to validate payment methods before completing the transaction.
+This allows you to verify that funds are available and the payment method is valid before finalizing the transaction.
+   * **Postauth**: Configure post-authorization flows to perform additional checks after a payment has been authorized.
+If a post-authorization check is declined, you can set up a cancel transaction action to automatically reverse the authorization.
+4. Configure any additional settings specific to the selected flow type.
+5. Save your changes to apply the configuration to your route.

 ### Available Flows

 * **3DS**: Configure 3D Secure authentication to add an extra layer of security for card payments.
+This flow requires cardholders to complete additional authentication steps during the payment process, helping reduce fraud and comply with Strong Customer Authentication (SCA) requirements.
 * **Preauth**: Set up pre-authorization flows to validate payment methods before completing the transaction.
+This allows you to verify that funds are available and the payment method is valid before finalizing the transaction, reducing the risk of declined payments later in the process.
-* **Postauth**: Configure post-authorization flows.
-If a post-authorization check is declined, you can set up a cancel transaction action to automatically reverse the authorization.
+* **Postauth**: Configure post-authorization flows to perform additional security checks after a payment has been authorized.
+If a post-authorization check is declined, you can set up a cancel transaction action to automatically reverse the authorization, protecting your business from fraudulent transactions that pass initial authorization.

 ### Automatic Capture

 You can configure automatic capture with a defined delay.
 This allows you to automatically capture authorized payments after a specified time period, streamlining your payment processing workflow.

+> 📘 Automatic Capture Configuration
+>
+> Automatic capture with delay is configured via the [Create Payment API](https://docs.y.uno/reference/create-payment) using `delayed_capture_settings` when creating a payment.
+This feature is not currently available in the Routing dashboard interface.
+For detailed information on configuring delayed capture, including delay format and settings, see the [Cancel and Capture Flow](doc:cancel-and-capture-flow) documentation.

+When using automatic capture:
+- Set `capture: false` in your payment request
+- Configure `delayed_capture_settings` with a `delay` field following ISO 8601 format (e.g., "P7D" for 7 days, "PT3H" for 3 hours)
+- Optionally set `simplified_mode: true` to enable automatic retry if capture fails

+The automatic capture will process authorized payments after the specified delay period, reducing manual intervention and ensuring timely settlement of transactions.

 ## List View